-Article 118 (1)(b) of the Constitution provides that, "Parliament shall facilitate public participation and impohement in the legislative and othe business of the Parliament and its Committees".
-Standing Order 127 of the National Assembly Standing Orders requires the Select Committee to the Bill is committee to facilitate public participation and take into account the views and recommendations of the public when the Committee make its report to the Mouse.
+Article 118 (1)(b) of the Constitution provides that, "Parliament shall facilitate public participation and implement in the legislative and other business of the Parliament and its Committees."
+Standing Order 127 of the National Assembly Standing Orders requires the Select Committee to which a Bill is committee to facilitate public participation and take into account the views and recommendations of the public when the Committee makes its report to the House.